jdrescher2006/MythFish/README.md

 - wakeup TV computer via wake on lan
 - navigation page, mediaplayer page, numbers page
 - connect and wakeup on start of application
-- dynamic progress bar for volume and play position

 Ideas:
 - About page for MythTV